 Phase 3: Add safety monitoring and operational analytics.

-Change management proves critical for user adoption.
-Involve project managers early in technology selection.
+Change management is critical for user adoption.
+Involve project leaders early in technology selection.
 Demonstrate how new systems save them time rather than creating additional work.
-Celebrate early wins publicly—the first prevented theft, the first avoided safety incident, the first successful charge-back with video evidence.
+Celebrate early wins publicly—the first deterred theft, the first mitigated safety incident, the first successful charge-back with video evidence.
 These success stories drive organization-wide adoption.

 Measuring ROI and success metrics